 Step 2: Make Yourself a Competitive Candidate

-Admission to the DPT Professional program is competitive so you should strive to not only meet, but exceed the minimum requirements.
-To get a feel for the competitiveness of the applicant pool we recommend that you view our class statistics page and read what the admissions committee recommends you do to maximize your candidacy.
+Admission to the program is competitive so you should strive to not only meet, but exceed the minimum requirements.
+To get a feel for the competitiveness of the applicant pool we recommend that you view our class statistics page.

 Step 3: Preparing and Submitting your Application

 The apply now page will provide you with step-by-step instructions as well as an application checklist.
 There are a number of supporting materials that make up your completed application and it is essential that you print and carefully follow the checklist to ensure that you properly submit these pieces by the deadline.

 Frequently Asked Questions

 - A bachelor’s degree with a strong science component from a regionally accredited U.S. institution or at an equivalent foreign institution.
 Exceptions will be made on a case-by-case basis.
 All coursework taken from non-U.S. institutions (including Canada) must be submitted to an approved service for evaluation.

 - Minimum overall GPA 2.50

 There are no prerequisite courses required for the MSMS program.
 However to be considered an applicant, you must have completed all prerequisite courses required for your future professional program of study.
 It is the applicant’s responsibility to ensure that they have met the prerequisite requirements for their future professional program of study.

 For admissions prerequisite information required for WesternU’s professional programs, please visit the website at www.prospective.westernu.edu.
 University Recruiter and Admissions Counselor contact information can also be found on our website.

 - Additional courses such as upper division courses in molecular and cellular biology, genetics, immunology, anatomy and physiology will enhance one’s application.